koderunnersml/website/content/blog/2018-intersection-over-union.md

 ## Implementing IOU

 The bounding box coordinates are in the form `(x, y, width, height)`.
 We will first calculate the width and height of the Intersection Box and size of Intersection will be area of the Intersection Box.
 We can get the Union size by subtracting the Intersection size from total area.
+All the code is part of the following [Kaggle Notebook](https://www.kaggle.com/soumikrakshit/object-detection-single-rectangle).

 #### Code:
 ```